PharmaLedger-IMI/helm-charts/charts/fgt/README.md

   - SizeRestrictions_BODY
   - GenericLFI_BODY
   - NoUserAgent_HEADER
-- For sandbox environments, please install the traceability instance first, wait for readiness and afterwards install the other three participants (mah, whs and pha)
+- In some environments the first startup runs in a rate limit for HTTP connections on load balancers or similar.
+Rate limits need to be adjusted to at least 50.000 requests per 5 minute period.
+- In some environments the long-polling HTTP requests between participant and traceability are interrupted by a timeout.
+In some cases this results in a inconsistent state and disables the shipment receive functionality.

 ## Usage

 - [Here](./README.md#values) is a full list of all configuration values.
 - The [values.yaml file](./values.yaml) shows the raw view of all configuration values.
-- The [example-my-config.yaml](./example-my-config.yaml) shows some useful configuration examples
+- The [example configs](./config-examples/) show some useful configuration examples.

 ## Changelog